Dr. Imtiaz Sooliman Awarded Prestigious Global Citizen Award

 Humanitarian and founder of the Gift of the Givers Foundation, Dr. Imtiaz Sooliman, has been awarded the prestigious Global Citizen Award by the international advisory firm Henley & Partners.
 The award ceremony took place in London on Friday, 11 November 2016, and marked the closing of the 10th annual Global Residence and Citizenship Conference at the iconic Savoy Hotel.

-The Global Citizen Award was given to Dr. Sooliman in recognition of his tireless efforts to develop Gift of the Givers Foundation into Africa’s largest disaster relief organization — raising more than USD 150 million in live-saving aid for 42 countries around the world including war-ravaged states such as Syria, Libya, Sudan, Somalia, and Bosnia.
+The Global Citizen Award was given to Dr. Sooliman in recognition of his tireless efforts to develop Gift of the Givers Foundation into Africa’s largest disaster relief organization — raising more than USD 150 million in life-saving aid for 42 countries around the world including war-ravaged states such as Syria, Libya, Sudan, Somalia, and Bosnia.
 His team of 200 provide medical assistance, equipment and supplies, as well as high energy and protein supplements, food and water to millions of people each year.
 During the aftermath of the 2010 Haiti earthquake, the organization sent four rescue teams and aid materials to the country.
 At one point in 2011, they were the only international aid group providing food parcels to Somalia, airlifting 180 tons and shipping 2000 tons of aid.

 Even more remarkable is the organization’s cutting edge innovation and invention.
 The Gift of the Givers designed and developed the world’s first and only containerized hospital comprising 28 units as well as the world's first groundnut-soya high energy and protein supplement which is used in the treatment of severe malnutrition, HIV/AIDS, TB, cancer and other life-threatening and debilitating conditions.
 The foundation also established Africa's largest open source computer lab.
 In Syria, which is the main focus of the foundation’s relief efforts at the moment, they have erected two hospitals and are running a program to upgrade and transfer their skills to doctors, nurses and other medical personnel.